Vedang-S/odin-recipes/README.md

 # odin-recipes

-A very basic recipe website made using pure HTML
+A very basic recipe website made using very basic HTML and CSS